 Conclusion

-This was our list for things to do after installing Fedora 37.
-Now you should be ready to start using your new OS on daily bases according to your needs.
+This was our list of things to do after installing Fedora 40.
+Now you should be ready to start using your new OS on a daily basis according to your needs.

 Remember that Fedora – like any other distribution – is pretty much customizable.
 If you don’t like something in the system, you can simply change it to what you want.